baileylockheart/lockheartlove/README.md

 .・。.・゜✭・.・✫・゜・。.

 ## Updates and Changes:
+1-31-2025: Created a Webring!!
+I'm super happy with how it's looking rn, all it needs is more people :3

 1-27-2025: Added Lists!

 1-25-2025: Made what's probably my favorite Blog Post so far!!
 Also, just know that even though I haven't updated the changelog much, I've been adding stuff daily 😭